eBay/skin/ICON-CREATION.md

 }
 ```

-- Add the CSS class and reference the new mixin
+- Add the CSS class and reference the new mixin in `/src/less/icon/ds6/icon.less`

 ```less
 .icon--following {